boulder-on/JPassport/README.md

 any FFM, it should look like bland Java code.

 **Java 24 and later** are required to use this library.
 There are separate branches for Java 17 to 22.
+I have tested up to Java 27 and all versions work.

 [FFM](https://docs.oracle.com/en/java/javase/22/core/foreign-function-and-memory-api.html) is final in Java 22.
 The [Class-file API](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/classfile/package-summary.html) is final in Java 24.